praveenkumar/simple-go-server/README.md

-This application is used for demo a simple usecase using CRC using microshift preset.
+This application is used for demo a simple usecase using CRC with microshift preset.

-Build and Run CRC
+Run CRC with microshift preset
 -----------------

-- Use https://github.com/crc-org/crc/pull/3421 and build the CRC

 ```